-In a hot-mic exchange between the Republican nominee and then-Access Hollywood correspondent Billy Bush, which was leaked by the Washington Post Friday, Trump bragged that because of his fame he can just "grab [women] by the pussy" and do whatever he wants with/to them.
+In a hot-mic exchange between the Republican nominee and then-Access Hollywood correspondent Billy Bush, which the Washington Post leaked Friday, Trump bragged that because of his fame he can just "grab [women] by the pussy" and do whatever he wants with/to them.

-The absolute sexual agency Trump feels with respect to women has materialized in the form of rape allegations made by a number of women, including his ex-wife.
+The absolute sexual agency Trump feels with respect to women has materialized in the form of rape allegations made against him over the years, including one by his ex-wife.

 According to the Daily Beast, Ivana Trump described a sexual encounter with her husband during a deposition in their divorce proceedings.
-She called the 1989 incident rape — describing Trump as having flown into a rage following a painful scalp reduction operation, which was performed by a plastic surgeon Ivana had used in the past, the Daily Beast reported.
-Donald Trump grabbed his then-wife by the arms, ripped out chunks of her hair and then forcefully penetrated her.
+She called the 1989 incident rape — describing Trump as having flown into a rage following a painful scalp reduction operation, which was performed by a plastic surgeon Ivana had used in the past.
+Trump grabbed his then-wife by the arms, ripped out chunks of her hair and then forcefully penetrated her.